glavman/art-voice-agent-accelerator/docs/getting-started/local-development.md

 ## 5. Root `.env` (Create in repo root)

+!!! tip "Sample Configuration"
+    Use [`.env.sample`](https://github.com/Azure-Samples/art-voice-agent-accelerator/blob/main/.env.sample) as a starting template and customize with your Azure resource values.

+!!! info "Using Azure Developer CLI (azd)"
+    If you provisioned infrastructure using `azd provision`, an environment file will be automatically generated for you in the format `.env.<azd-env-name>`.

+    **To use the azd-generated configuration:**
+    ```bash
+    # Copy the azd-generated environment file
+    cp .env.<your-azd-env-name> .env

+    # Example: if your azd environment is named "dev"
+    cp .env.dev .env
+    ```

+    The azd-generated file contains all the Azure resource endpoints and configuration needed for local development.

-Minimal template (edit placeholders; DO NOT commit real values):
+**Manual Configuration Template** (edit placeholders; DO NOT commit real values):

 ```
 # ===== Azure OpenAI =====